design-juspay/Blend-v1/memory-bank/progress.md

 ## Current Status
 - Documentation and rules are in place
-- Four components (Button, Tag, SplitTag, and Breadcrumb) follow the modular structure
+- Five components (Button, ButtonGroup, Tag, SplitTag, and Breadcrumb) follow the modular structure
 - Demo system has been enhanced with beautified demos and better organization
 - All components use a pure slot-based API without deprecated icon props
 - SplitTag component demonstrates proper component reuse and extension patterns
 - Breadcrumb component showcases semantic markup and accessibility patterns
+- ButtonGroup component demonstrates utility function extraction and DRY principles
+- Tabs component demo moved to correct directory structure (src/demos/Tabs) for consistency
-- DRY principles applied to Breadcrumb component with reusable rendering functions
+- DRY principles applied to components with reusable functions and utility extraction
 - Consistent token structure maintained across components for readability
 - Code quality has been improved with cleaner structure and better TypeScript typing
 - Component showcasing is well-organized with proper visual hierarchy
-- All components have been streamlined by removing unnecessary props like `testId`
+- All components have been streamlined by removing unnecessary props like `testId` and `className`
 - Self-documenting code preferred over verbose documentation comments
 - Hooks have been enhanced with better TypeScript typing and flexibility
 - useClickOutside hook refactored to support multiple refs for better component integration
+- Unnecessary optimizations like premature memoization have been avoided for simplicity

 ## Known Issues
 - Some CSS styling may need fine-tuning for perfect alignment
 - Token structure may need to evolve as new requirements emerge
 - Breadcrumb component needs additional keyboard navigation support
+- ButtonGroup component needs additional keyboard navigation support
 - Need to apply DRY principles more systematically across all components

 ## What's Left